 However, in early January 2017, Global Container Terminals Bayonne (GCT Bayonne) terminal already launched a truck reservation system, whereby trucks must make an appointment in advance to enter the terminal.
 GCT Bayonne reports that the newly implemented system has improved truck turn times by 41%, down to under an hour, allowing about 300 transactions per hour.
 Today, over 50% of all daily gate visits are executed at the terminal under the new reservation system.

-Now that this system has proved itself, it is reported that two other terminals at the NY/NJ port – APM Terminals and PNCT – are considering its implementation after completing their gate upgrades, possibly this year.
+Now that this system has proved itself, two other terminals at the NY/NJ port – APM Terminals and PNCT – are considering its implementation after completing their gate upgrades, possibly this year.